BookStackApp/website/content/docs/admin/updates.md

 #### Updating to v23.10.3 or higher

 **Security** - v23.10.3 addresses a vulnerability relating to image handling which could be exploited, by users with the ability to create/edit/update page content, to perform server-side requests or read the contents of files on the server system.
+Additionally, this update addresses a lack of permission check in some image creation actions.

 #### Updating to v23.10 or higher